Emerson, Lake & Palmer: 2010–present: 40th anniversary concert, deaths of Emerson and Lake, and aftermath

 Following their 2010 reunion, the band expressed differing opinions regarding their future.
 In early 2010, Emerson and Lake had not ruled out further Emerson, Lake & Palmer concerts or the possibility of a new studio album; the former said: "I see no reason why we shouldn't be doing more."
 In 2011, Lake said that Emerson and he were open to the idea of more group activity, but acknowledged Palmer's more negative comments to the press shortly before the 40th anniversary concert.
 Lake said: "I don't know why Carl has a propensity to dwell on negative issues...
 Keith and I have had our differences over the years, but we've certainly put them behind us and just forgot about them...
 I'm waiting for Carl to reach the point of wisdom in his life when he realises that carrying around grudges from the past is pointless."
 In 2012, Lake was unsure that a reunion could take place: "I doubt very much it will happen because I don't think Carl and Keith are in that same frame of mind."
 In 2013, Palmer revealed that he put a stop on further group plans.

 In December 2010, Emerson, Lake & Palmer signed a worldwide licensing deal with Sony Music Entertainment.
 In 2012, they secured a new back catalogue agreement with American-based Razor & Tie, and acquired a worldwide catalogue distribution deal with BMG Rights Management three years later.

-On 11 March 2016, Emerson committed suicide from a self-inflicted gunshot wound in his head.
+On 11 March 2016, Emerson died by suicide from a self-inflicted gunshot wound to his head.
 On 7 December, Lake died from cancer.

 In October 2021, Rocket 88 Books released Emerson, Lake & Palmer, the first official book about the band that was made in co-operation with Palmer and Emerson and Lake's families, with Palmer as executive editor.
 It was available in three editions, Classic, Signature, and Ultimate, all containing rare and previously unpublished interviews and photographs.